finn-no/eslint-config-finn/rules.md

 Require Object Literal Shorthand Syntax (object-shorthand)

 ### Available options
-* `"always"` expects that the shorthand will be used whenever possible.
+* `"always"` (default) expects that the shorthand will be used whenever possible.
 * `"methods"` ensures the method shorthand is used (also applies to generators).
-* `"properties` ensures the property shorthand is used (where the key and variable name match).
+* `"properties"` ensures the property shorthand is used (where the key and variable name match).
 * `"never"` ensures that no property or method shorthand is used in any object literal.
+* `"consistent"` ensures that either all shorthand or all longform will be used in an object literal.
+* `"consistent-as-needed"` ensures that either all shorthand or all longform will be used in an object literal, but ensures all shorthand whenever possible.

 ## [prefer-const](http://eslint.org/docs/rules/prefer-const)